storm-nhaab/nena-python-competence/README.md

 - We will cover the use of the Windows Terminal to navigate the windows file system.
 - Start up Jupyter Lab and VS Code. <br>
 - Reading python documentation.
+- Using GitHub and basic git with GitHub desktop.

 ### Week 2 (26/04) : Basic Python syntax.
 __Reading before the session__: *Chapter 3 pages 43-67*.
 Before the session I expect you to know *pages 43-49*.
 These will not be covered in the session.